Prague Castle skeleton

-The Prague Castle skeleton (given the identification number IIIN199) is a human skeleton that was discovered in 1928 at Prague Castle in the Czech Republic.
-The burial was excavated by Ukrainian-born archaeologist Ivan Borkovský as part of a Czech National Museum project.
+The Prague Castle skeleton (given the identification number IIIN199) is a human skeleton that was discovered in 1928 at Prague Castle in Czechoslovakia, now part of the Czech Republic.
+The burial was excavated by archaeologist Ivan Borkovský as part of a Czech National Museum project.
 The skeleton was dated to the 9th or 10th century AD and was associated with high-value burial goods.
-Ethnic identification of the deceased has proved controversial.
+Ethnic identification of the deceased became controversial.

-During the German occupation of Czechoslovakia in the Second World War, Borkovský was forced to withdraw a book he had published identifying early Slavic influence in the region.
+During the German occupation of Czechoslovakia during the Second World War, Borkovský was forced to withdraw a book he had published identifying early Slavic influence in the region.
 He was also forced to publish a journal article identifying the burial as Germanic or Nordic, to support a Nazi claim of early German involvement in the region.
-After the end of the war and with Prague under Soviet occupation Borkovský published a paper retracting his earlier work and identifying IIIN199 as a nobleman of the Přemyslid dynasty.
+After the end of the war and with Prague under Soviet occupation Borkovský published a paper retracting this earlier work and identifying IIIN199 as a nobleman of the Přemyslid dynasty.
 The skeleton was kept in storage until 2004 and, though it has been tested extensively since then, a definitive identification has not been possible.